jh1993/UnderusedOptions/README.txt

 - Wolf Pack cost reduced to 7, because I don't think anything should cost more than 7 SP; 7 SP should be enough for this upgrade anyways.
 It also counts as casting the spell twice, to make you not lose out on Thorn Garden and Icy Spriggan shrine procs.
 Number of wolves summoned now benefits from num summons bonuses.

 Annihilate:
+- Cascade upgrade removed, because the way it ignores line of sight while the spell itself requires line of sight is confusing, and it goes against the spell's identity as single-target damage.
 - Max charges upgrade now costs 6 SP and gives +16 charges.
 - Arcane Annihilation and Dark Annihilation merged into one upgrade that costs 2 SP, so you can save SP at a circle.
 - Micro Annihilate (2 SP): Annihilate will deal 1 fire, 1 lightning, and 1 physical damage before its other hits.
 This damage is fixed, and cannot be increased using shrines, skills, or buffs.
 If you have the Nightmare Annihilation upgrade, this will deal dark and arcane damage as well.
+- Chain Cast (5 SP): Each cast of Annihilate has a 75% chance to cast itself again at a random valid enemy target, as long as Annihilate has enough charges.
+This does not work if the spell is copied by a minion.

 Blazerip:
 - Fractal Rip (6 SP): Each hit of Blazerip now has a 10% chance of triggering another Blazerip on that tile.
 This can still happen even if an empty tile is hit.
 Each rip can trigger at most one additional rip.